Do You Know About Your Summary Care Record?

 Having a record of what medication you’re taking and any medical problems you have is useful for occasions when you’re receiving care and medical treatment.
 Those who are providing you with medical care need to be made aware of these details to ensure that the treatment you’re receiving is suitable for you.

-For instance, if you have previously had a bad reaction to a certain medicine and then you’re prescribed this medication again, this could be really dangerous for your health.
+For instance, if you have previously had a bad reaction to certain medications and then you’re prescribed this medication again, this could be really dangerous for your health.
 You may be in a position where you can’t communicate this which is when your SCR comes in handy.
 Your reaction will be on record and the person providing treatment will know to avoid giving you this medicine.

 Likewise, you may not know if any medication you’re currently taking is likely to interact with any future medicines that are prescribed to you.
 A trained healthcare professional is able to look at your SCR and identify any possible drug interactions to avoid unpleasant side effects.